 However, there are some things that you should be aware of when sourcing products to resell.

-Where you get the item from is important, in terms of the brand and the guidelines surrounding its sale.
-For example, if you go into retail stores and buy a six pack of Coca-Cola which says “not for individual resale” on the box, you shouldn’t split this and then resell the individual cans.
+Where you get the item from is important.
+In terms of the brand and the guidelines surrounding its sale.
+For example, if you buy a six pack of Coca-Cola which says “not for individual resale” on the box, you can’t resell the individual cans.
 Also, some brands only allow their products to be sold through authorised resellers, so you should check first and avoid these items.

 On a small scale, it’s unlikely that you’ll face legal prosecution if you sell items like these, but it’s still a good idea to avoid them.
 Please be aware that you could be banned from some online selling platforms if you sell unauthorised items.

 Retail arbitrage is a popular way to make money online.
 Especially in the UK, where Google Trends indicate it has been a highly-searched term over the last five years.
+In fact, the search term reach a peak in August 2020.
+Perhaps due to the effects of lockdown and more people setting up home businesses.
 There’s no reason to believe that this will change any time soon.
 The tools, methods, and guidelines are perhaps becoming more sophisticated and tightening up, but there’s nothing to suggest that retail arbitrage is dead.
 Instead, trends suggest that there’s still money to be made.

 Worldwide over the last 5 years: